Indiana DUI Attorney

 Expungement is the process of having a conviction removed from your record.
 If your DUI charge was a misdemeanor and at least five years old, it is possible that it can be expunged via a formal request to the courts.
 This means the misdemeanor will be eliminated from your court record and will not show up on criminal background checks for loans, jobs and other matters.

 If you’re interested in seeking an expungement, it’s worth consulting a DUI attorney in Indiana to see whether you are eligible.
-An attorney can help you prepare your expungement request and ensure all your documents are in order.
+Our criminal defense attorneys can help you prepare your expungement request and ensure all your documents are in order.
 We can guide you through the process and answer all your questions.

 Attorney Marc Tawfik